Square Footage Calculator guide

 How to use the Square Footage Calculator

 The Square Footage Calculator handles rectangular areas.
 It is useful for rooms, floors, walls, panels, garden beds, and repeated sections.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Square Footage Calculator